Dejvoid/smart-fridge/code/README.md

 1. Clone repository
 2. `cd smart-fridge/code/`
 3. `code .`
-4. Fill wifi SSID and password
+4. Fill wifi SSID and password.
+Edit pin numbers if needed.
 5. Open vscode quick-launch (`Ctrl+Shift+P`)
 6. `ESP-IDF: Build your project` (assuming ESP-IDF extension to be configured)
     - Or `ESP-IDF: Build, Flash and Start Monitor on your Device` to directly flash and monitor.